Last updated on September 27th, 2017 at 05:44 pm

-This hearty Black Bean Soup with Chipotle Crema is simple, delicious and easy to make.
+This hearty Black Bean Soup with Chipotle Crema is simple, healthy, delicious and easy to make.
 The chipotle crema adds a wonderful and complex smoky flavor to the soup.
-Don’t skip the crema or the toppings!!!
-Trust me, they add a world of flavor!

 Let’s talk beans.
 Dried versus canned.
 What do you prefer?

 I can honestly say I use more canned beans than dried beans.
 Here’s why – I am not all that organized and I don’t always plan ahead (shhhh don’t tell anyone).